ExtremeFLOW/neko/doc/pages/user-guide/case-file.md

    keyword.
 3. `blasius`, a Blasius profile is prescribed.
 Its properties are looked up in the `case.fluid.blasius` object, see below.
+4. `point_zone`, the values are set to a constant base value, supplied under the `base_value` keyword, and then assigned a zone value inside a point zone.
+The point zone is specified by the `name` keyword, and should be defined in the `case.point_zones` object.
+See more about point zones @ref point-zones.md.

 ### Blasius profile
 The `blasius` object is used to specify the Blasius profile that can be used for the